 The Best Falafel is crispy on the outside, a brilliant emerald green on the inside, with tons of flavor and a great fluffy texture!
+This classic vegan snack is one of my all time favorites!

 It’s been a great lineup of recipes so far this week at TVFGI.
 I’m not much of a meal planner, and so what we eat on any given day is always a bit of an adventure, and I’m never quite sure how it will play out, blogging wise.
 Sometimes I’ll let the larder go almost completely bare and I have to get creative with what I’ve got, (ripe bananas) and other times I’ll pass something amazing at the farmer’s market or the grocery store (gorgeous artichokes) that determines the menu for the day.
 I found the inspiration for the best falafel ever as I flipped through a new cookbook late last night in bed, I’m so glad I didn’t nod off before I came across this new method for making one of my favorite treats.